SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

    important that one or both of those paths be taken.

-## What drives Republican senators
+## How many Republican senators have to vote for conviction

 In order to get conviction, you need a 2/3 vote of the senators _present_.
 There are 2 ways this can happen: